jkk245/Ethereum-Financial-Forensics---Ponzi-Example/README.md

 <br/>

-More useful articles detailed crytocurrency fraud on the rise: <br/>
+More useful articles detailing crytocurrency fraud on the rise: <br/>
 https://finance.yahoo.com/news/rise-cryptocurrency-ponzi-schemes-160152688.html

 More info on determining the ICO value of cryptocurrency-backed ventures:  <br/>